rustydomino/shutupmac/Packages/notilog/README.md

                                                      └─ action coordination
 ```

-The host supplies scans and timestamps, receives typed results through `NotificationMonitor`, and chooses how to render them. `notilog-cli` owns the AX polling loop, sleeping, argument parsing, and terminal output; `NotilogCore` owns reusable event, action, persistence, and verification coordination.
+The host supplies scans and timestamps, receives typed results through `NotificationMonitor`, and chooses how to render them. `notilog-cli` owns its AX polling loop, sleeping, argument parsing, and terminal output.
+The ShutUpMac app owns a separate timer-driven lifecycle and Activity presentation. `NotilogCore` owns the reusable event, action, persistence, verification, and redaction coordination shared by both hosts.

 The original event is used for rule matching and configured actions.
 Redacted copies are created for Notilog-owned output and persistence.